Get more from your Personal Home Manager . . .

 Put the mixture into a disposable container with a lid, such as an empty margarine tub, or into a sealable bag.

-Conceal or remove any personal information, including Rx number, on the empty containers by covering it with black permanent marker or duct tape, or by scratching it off.
+Conceal or remove any personal information, including Rx number, on the empty containers by covering it with a black permanent marker or duct tape, or by scratching it off.

 Place the sealed container and the empty drug containers into the trash.